-And, you know, we had some of you like saying, 11 wanting more community events, doing an annual 12 report.
-Well, when we had a full-time person we 13 didn't have an annual report.
-So having a 14 committee is a different approach to get people to 15 16 volunteer their time who are passionate about this 17 is a bargain for the cost of doing some minutes.
-18 So I think we may end up finding ourselves ahead of the curve with using these committees.
-19 first time I am thinking, whoa, what are we raising funds for the airport.
+And, you know, we had some of you like saying, wanting more community events, doing an annual report.
+Well, when we had a full-time person we didn't have an annual report.
+So having a committee is a different approach to get people to volunteer their time who are passionate about this is a bargain for the cost of doing some minutes.
+So I think we may end up finding ourselves ahead of the curve with using these committees.

-20 CHAIRMAN OLSON: Okay.
-Other comments before 21 we move on?
+CHAIRMAN OLSON: Okay.
+Other comments before we move on?

-22 MS. LUDLOW: I do.
-I probably just missed 23 this just in reading.
-On the last page Functions 24 and Responsibilities and then you have focus on 25 fundraising.
+MS. LUDLOW: I do.
+I probably just missed this just in reading.
+On the last page Functions and Responsibilities and then you have focus on fundraising.
 Well, I know when I saw that the